nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 #### 5.2.1 Broadcasting new transactions

-A node's new transaction references MUST be broadcast at an interval using the `Gossip` message, by default every 2 seconds.
+A node's new transaction references SHOULD be broadcast at an interval using the `Gossip` message, by default every 2 seconds.
 The interval MAY be adjusted by the node operator but MUST conform to the limits (min/max interval) defined by the network.
 It is advised to keep it relatively short because it directly influences the speed by which new transactions are retrieved.

 The `Gossip` message MUST contain an `XOR` value, an `LC` value and a list of transaction references (`transactions`).
 The list MUST contain transaction references added to the DAG since the last `Gossip` message.